 Now you don’t want to just put the sprinkles on with frosting…that just wouldn’t cut it.

-The key is rolling the raw cookie dough in the sprinkles or non-pareils, but not on the bottom of the cookie, just the top and the sides.
+The key is rolling the raw cookie dough into tiny balls (or larger if you want a bigger cookie) Then you roll the dough balls in the colorful sprinkles or nonpareil sprinkles, but not on the bottom of the cookie, just the top and the sides.

 Then using a glass to gently flatten the cookies (but not too much, because you don’t want it to get too crisp).
 What do you end with – the perfect Rainbow Sprinkle Cookie

-Sprinkles or non-pareils, that is the question!
+Sprinkles vs. nonpareils, that is the question!
 Which do you like better?

 I swear I could stop screaming about how adorable they are!
 These cookies are just so happy – they actually could be called “Happy Cookies” because just looking at them makes me smile.